abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Logic as a category](logic_curry_category.svg)

-In order to answer it, we have to ennumerate the criteria that a given category has to adhere to in order for it to be "logical".
+In order to answer it, we have to enumerate the criteria that a given category has to adhere to in order for it to be "logical".
 These criteria have to guarantee that the category has objects that correspond to all valid logical propositions and no objects that correspond to invalid ones.
 We won't describe these categories directly (by the way, they are called *Cartesian closed* categories).
-Instead we would start with a simpler structures that we already examined - orders.
+Instead we would start with a similar but simpler structures that we already examined - orders.

 Logics as orders
 ---

-Once you know that logics form categories, you might think you've seen it all.
-You might think that can already skip the rest of the chapter, or throw the whole book away, while putting on your sunglasses and jumping in your convertible car.
-But you would be missing out, as there is an even simple structure that captures all of the concepts that we saw, while providing some interesting insights on what logic is.
+Order theory captures all of the concepts that we saw, while providing some interesting insights on what logic is.
+This is why it is the usual default algebraic representation of simpler logics such as the ones we are introducing here.

-If we assume that there is only one way to go from proposition **A**, to proposition **B** (or there are many ways, but they are equivalent), then logic is not only a category, but a *preorder* (a category that has just one morphism between any two objects).
+If we assume that there is only one way to go from proposition **A**, to proposition **B** (or there are many ways, but they are equivalent), then logic is not only a category, but a *preorder* (which as we said is a category that has just one morphism between any two objects) in which  the relationship "bigger than" is taken to mean "implies".

 ![Logic as a preorder](logic_preorder.svg)

-Furthermore, if we count propositions that follow from each other (or sets of propositions that have the same truth value and can be proven by the same proof) as equivalent, then logic is a *partial order*.
+Furthermore, if we count propositions that follow from each other (or sets of propositions that have the same truth value and can be proven by the same proof) as equivalent, then logic is a proper *partial order*.

 ![Logic as an order](logic_order.svg)